ibkor/Veeam-Deployer-Installer-for-Linux-Machines/README.md

    - On the Veeam Backup & Replication side, create a protection group with the following parameters:
      - At the Type step of the wizard, select Individuals computers.
      - At the Computers step of the wizard, add Linux Machines and select the Connect using certificate-based authentication method to connect to the computer.
      - After you create the protection group, Veeam Backup & Replication will rescan the protection group.
 During the rescan operation, Veeam Backup & Replication will replace the Veeam Deployer Service temporary certificate, connect to the Veeam Deployer Service and install Veeam Agent.

+Disclaimer: The scripts in this repository are provided "as is" without any warranties, express or implied.
+The author is not liable for any damages resulting from the use or inability to use these scripts, including but not limited to direct, indirect, incidental, or consequential damages.
+Users accept full responsibility for any risks associated with using these scripts, including compliance with laws and regulations.
+By using these scripts, you agree to indemnify the author against any claims arising from your use.